Published on October 17th, 2022 | by Ruben

 This situation lived on until 1964.
 Copyright issues with a nearby town called Manzanilla (in the Huelva region) were solved by creating a separate denomination of origin which linked Manzanilla exclusively to Sanlúcar.
 This change meant that Manzanilla could not be produced in the D.O.
 Huelva, but not in the D.O.
 Sherry either (mind that until then, bodegas in Jerez could also produce Manzanilla!).
 From 1964 onwards, Manzanilla legally stopped being a sherry wine.
 However, on a technical level Fino and Manzanilla have always had the same definition.
 Both regions shared (and still share) the same Consejo Regulador and have always gone hand in hand while promoting and explaining their wines.

 Despite this fruitful collaboration, there’s also an underlying rivalry between Sanlúcar and Jerez that goes back a long way.
 Centuries even.
 We have written an article about the difficult discussions on Fino de Sanlúcar, we’ll not go into that again.
-Certain wineries in Sanlúcar regularly feel shortchanged, and I guess this makes them quicker to take a firm stance, even towards technicalities and side issues.
+Certain wineries in Sanlúcar regularly feel shortchanged by the artistocrats from their neighbouring town, and I guess this makes them quicker to take a firm stance, even towards seemingly futile technicalities.

 The traditional Andalusian wine family

 Other wine regions don’t seem to have this identity problem.
 Are winemakers from the towns of Saint-Émilion or Pomerol offended for being known as Bordeaux wines?
-Sometimes a capital city becomes a wine brand, but individual names can still flourish.
+Sometimes a capital city becomes a wine brand covering a whole region, but individual names can still flourish.
 Taking things further, I’m sure that many wine lovers think of wines from Montilla-Moriles as sherry wines too.
 While this is not correct, can we really blame them if the wines are technically so similar?
 No matter how often you point to legal documents, wine will always be a matter of perception and interpretation.

 Some of the more open-minded producers in the sherry region will do the opposite and stress the fact that Jerez, Sanlúcar, Montilla, Málaga… are all part of the same wine family.
 Shouldn’t we speak of Traditional Andalusian wines?
 Winemaking regions in Andalusia have shared the same traditions for centuries, and it’s only in the last 80 years or so that they are divided into separate administrative structures.